🚨 Why Memory Leaks Matter in Android (and How LeakCanary Saves You)

 }

-- Performance degradation: More objects → more GC cycles → more jank.
+- Performance degradation: More retained objects mean more garbage collection cycles and more UI jank.

-LeakCanary is a debug‑only dependency that automatically detects leaks in your app.
-It watches destroyed Activities, Fragments, Views, and ViewModels, and alerts you if they’re still retained.
+LeakCanary is a debug-only library that automatically detects memory leaks in Android apps.
+It watches destroyed Activities, Fragments, Views, and ViewModels, then alerts you when those objects remain retained longer than expected.

 Setup